 - Orange Chocolate: 1 tablespoon cocoa, 1 tablespoon orange extract

-- Vanilla: 1 tablespoon vanilla extract
+- Vanilla: 1 tablespoon extract

 Choosing Between The Two